shallomkanyori/alx-backend-python/messaging_app/README.md

 ## Task 0
 Install Jenkins in a docker container and set up a pipeline that pulls the source code from GitHub, runs tests using pytest, generates a test report, and triggers the pipeline manually.

+## Task 1
+Build a Docker image for the Django messaging app using Jenkins.